 Hanging a tree stand can be tricky.
 You need to get up the tree, get the stand up the tree, and have about six hands to hold everything you need to attach the stand to the tree—until now.
 Hunter Safety System has introduced the HSS Hanger Utility Harness, which promises to make hanging stands safer and easier than ever.

-This year it does not matter whether you hunt in Texas, Virginia or Michigan, you are dealing with colder weather than you have faced in years when hunting.
+This year it doesn’t matter whether you hunt in Texas, Virginia or Michigan, you are dealing with colder weather than you have faced in years when hunting.
 You need to be sure all your hunting party is well prepared for cold weather hunting with hunter education training for cold weather.

 Hunting day is here.
 We’re all excited on that first day of hunting, but we must remember that safety in the field is the number one priority.
 A key rule of hunter safety training is to make sure you understand the concept of a safe “Zone of Fire” and that all your hunting buddies do too.

 The first hunt is a right of passage for some and the fulfillment of a long-awaited dream for others, in many instances it is likely both.
 It is a part of the hunting community’s heritage and a coveted moment worthy of celebration when introducing a new member of the next generation to hunting.
 Having a young son rapidly approaching that age, I am certainly eagerly awaiting the day he asks for his opportunity to go afield.
 To that end, I am sure a beginner’s guide to hunting could be of value to neophyte and veteran hunters mentoring new hunters alike.